-Even though I'm not Kubernetes Dashboard user, I understand why for most people this is the easiest way to interact with their apps running on top of Kubernetes.
-If you are interacting with it daily or managing the cluster itself, you are probably more fine with CLI aka kubectl.
-Kubernetes Dashboard is easy to install, but you might want to have it per namespace to limit what users can do.
+Even though I'm not Kubernetes Dashboard user, I understand why it is the easiest way for most people to interact with their apps running on top of Kubernetes.
+If you are interacting with it daily or managing the cluster itself, you are probably more fine with CLI, aka kubectl.
+Kubernetes Dashboard is easy to install, but you might want to have it per namespace and to limit what users can do.
 Let's see how to install and configure it for this scenario.

 Installation and Configuration